Education and Learning | Academic Advising Handbook

 The Education and Learning major is a joint offering of the College of Arts and Sciences and the College of Education.
 It is designed to provide students with a deep understanding of the psychological, developmental, and curricular foundations of education.
 This major builds a strong foundation for careers working with children and in various educational programs, including classroom teaching.
 It may also prepare students for a variety of roles in the community.

-The Education and Learning major is required for students who decide to pursue the Preliminary Teaching License for the state of Oregon with a focus on teaching Early Childhood and Elementary levels as part of their undergraduate education at Pacific University.
+The Education and Learning major is required for students who decide to earn the Initial Teaching License for the state of Oregon for Multiple Subjects or SPED as part of their undergraduate education at Pacific University.

-The Education and Learning major (as well as many other majors at Pacific) is a good choice for those who want to complete a liberal arts degree as an undergraduate and then secure an Oregon Preliminary Teaching License as part of a Master's program (see our MAT Fifth-Year program for an example).
+The Education and Learning major (as well as many other majors at Pacific) is a good choice for those who want to complete a liberal arts degree as an undergraduate and then secure an Oregon Initial Teaching License as part of a Master's program (see our MAT Fifth-Year program for an example).
 A minor in a complementary subject area is required for those who choose this route.
-Courses leading to the ESOL endorsement (which could lead to the TESOL minor by adding Foreign Language proficiency equivalent to 201 and one of the language or cultural studies courses from the TESOL list-- see TESOL minor on the Pacific website for more information) is highly recommended for any one who is planning on earning a teaching license.
+Courses leading to the ESOL endorsement (which could lead to the TESOL minor by adding Foreign Language proficiency equivalent to 201 and one of the language or cultural studies courses from the TESOL list--see TESOL minor on the Pacific website for more information) is highly recommended for any one who is planning on earning a teaching license.
 The Spanish minor is particularly beneficial as well.
-The Professional Courses for Early Childhood and Elementary School Authorizations are required for students who choose to earn a license for teaching in early childhood or elementary classrooms as a part of their undergraduate education at Pacific University.
+The Professional Courses for Multiple Subjects Or SPED Teaching License are required for students who choose to earn a license for teaching as a part of their undergraduate education at Pacific.

 Declaring the Education and Learning Major

-The Education and Learning Major may be declared by filling out the appropriate form with the Advising Center.
+The Education and Learning Major may be declared by filling out the appropriate form with the registrar’s office.
 Students interested in the major should make an appointment to discuss their program with an advisor.
-To arrange for an advisor in education, contact Dr. Mike Charles, the Undergraduate Education Coordinator.
+To arrange for an advisor in education, contact Dr. Mike Charles, the Undergraduate Education Coordinator (Berglund 132, ext 1441) on the Forest Grove campus.
 Properly selected courses in the University core requirements taken during freshman year may serve as a good base for this major.
-Students who wish to explore a teaching career at any level (early childhood, elementary, middles school, or high school) are encouraged to take the introductory education course, EDUC 260, Foundations of Education.
+Students who wish to explore a teaching career at any level (early childhood, elementary, middles school, or high school) are encouraged to take the introductory education course, Educ 260, Foundations of Education.

 Teacher Licensure programs at Pacific